Director of Development

 Learn more about the program and available apprenticeships here.

-Celebrating their 65th season National Players is "America's Longest Running Touring Company."
-National Players tours from mid-September to mid-May with two shows in repertory, which may perform together or separately.
+Celebrating their 68th season, National Players is "America's Longest Running Touring Company."
+National Players tours from mid-September to mid-May with three shows in repertory, which may perform together or separately.

 If you are interested in auditioning for National Players, you must be a non-equity actor who has completed a post-high school academic experience (i.e. college degree or certificate program).
 More information about National Players auditions can be found here.